dgallitelli/Hacking-TPT/README.md

 Here is a list of the most popular types of DDoS attacks:
 ![OWASP_IOT.png](./images/DDOStYPES.PNG)
 ##### What is a Botnet?
 Occasionally referred to as a **“zombie army,”** a **botnet** is a group of hijacked Internet-connected devices, each injected with malware used to control it from a remote location without the knowledge of the device’s rightful owner.
-From the point of view of hackers, these botnet devices are computing resources that can be used for any type of malicious purposes—most commonly for spam or DDoS attacks.
+From the point of view of hackers, these botnet devices are computing resources that can be used for any type of malicious purposes — most commonly for spam or DDoS attacks.
 ##### How is a botnet controlled?
 A core characteristic of a botnet is the ability to receive updated instructions from the bot herder.
 The ability to communicate with each bot in the network allows the attacker to alternate attack vectors, change the targeted IP address, terminate an attack, and other customized actions.
 Botnet designs vary, but the control structures can be broken down into two general categories:
 1) **The client/server botnet model**